10up/windows-azure-storage/readme.txt

 === Windows Azure Storage for WordPress ===
-Contributors: Microsoft
+Contributors: Microsoft Open Technologies
-Tags: Microsoft, Windows Azure, Windows Azure Storage, WordPress, Media Files, Upload Requires at least: 2.8.0
+Tags: Microsoft, Microsoft Open Technologies, Windows Azure, Windows Azure Storage, WordPress, Media Files, Upload Requires at least: 2.8.0
-Tested up to: 3.3.1
+Tested up to: 3.4.1

-Stable tag: 1.9
+Stable tag: 2.0

 This WordPress plugin allows you to use Windows Azure Storage Service to host your media for your WordPress powered blog.